willclarkson/lsstScratchWIC/README.md

 me.
 This should allow you to get up and running with metrics and figures of merit reasonably quickly.

-I Peter Yoachim for his help and considerable patience with my queries, as well as Keaton Bell for suggesting the version.py workaround below.
+I thank Peter Yoachim for his help and considerable patience with my queries, as well as Keaton Bell for suggesting the version.py workaround below.